rtlabs-com/p-net/doc/tutorial.rst

 LEDs
 ^^^^
-If you use plain files as output instead of LED, use this to study the file for the "Data LED":
+If you use plain files as output instead of LEDs, use this to study the file for the "Data LED":

     watch -n 0.1 cat /home/pi/profinet/build/pnet_led_1.txt